 When planting small acreages of sweet corn, be sure to plant the corn in blocks of at least 4 rows to insure good pollination.
 If large acreages of sweet corn are being planted, especially se and sh2 varieties, purchase of a precision seeder might be cost worthy to reduce seed costs and labor costs for thinning.
 No-till systems require no-till planters such as those used for field corn.
 Depending on the cultivation equipment available, seeds are usually planted 5 to 6 inches apart in rows 30 to 42 inches apart.
 Once the plants are well established, they should be thinned to stand 8 to 12 inches apart in the row.

-Because sweet corn is wind pollinated, quality is best if the stands are isolated from field corn, popcorn, and ornamental corn, as well as from other types of sweet corn.
-Isolation, in this sense, means either planting the crops at least 250 feet apart, or staggering your plantings so that there is a 10 to 14 day difference in maturity between crops.
+As mentioned previously, because sweet corn is wind pollinated, quality is best if the stands are isolated from field corn, popcorn, and ornamental corn, as well as from other types of sweet corn.
+Isolation, in this sense, means either planting the crops at least 300 feet apart, or staggering plantings so that there is a 10 to 14 day difference in maturity between crops.
 If possible, sweet corn should be planted upwind of field corn.

 Successive plantings can be made to provide a continuous supply of sweet corn.
 A second planting can be made when the first plants contain 3 or 4 leaves.
 Early and late-season cultivars may be planted at the same time for a longer harvest.
 Many growers, however, try to time their harvests before August when armyworm and earworm populations are highest.